triminh27/Sales-Performance-Analysis/README.md

 * **Lead Filtering:** Since he excels at high-value deals, consider assigning him only Enterprise/Premium leads, while routing smaller/transactional leads to Dustin or Cara.
 * **Metrics Monitor:** Set a KPI to improve CVR to 60% next quarter.
 If he maintains his $2,935 avg. sale with a 60% win rate, his revenue will recover immediately.

-**2. Team Melvin Marxen: (High Speed, High Waste):** Melvin is the current top 1 Revenue Generator ($670,788), carrying the bulk of the company's performance.
+**Team Melvin Marxen: (High Speed, High Waste):** Melvin is the current top 1 Revenue Generator ($670,788), carrying the bulk of the company's performance.
 He closes deals in just 6.25 weeks, the fastest rate in the team.
 Critical Risk: His speed comes at a cost.
 He has the lowest Conversion Rate (55.6%) among active managers.
 The -12.63% QoQ decline suggests this "burn and turn" strategy is no longer sustainable in a shrinking market.